criscan/LBPA_r/README.md

 When running the model,  be sure the Excel library is installed and the data file in the same path.
 The Excel data file file has four sheets

-1. Lenght frequencies of catches by year/sample (LF)
+a.
+Lenght frequencies of catches by year/sample (LF)
-2. Biological parameters
+b.
+Biological parameters

    Loo	k	= Growth parameters,
    M	= Natural mortality rate,
    log_aw =condition coefficient of length-weight relationship (in log scale), bw = potential coefficient of length-weight relationship, L50m,	L95m,	dtm = length of maturity at 50 and 95 percent, and year fraction when spawn occurs, h= steepness of B&H stock-recruitment relationships, SPRtarget= management objective as B0 fraction.

+c.
+Start values for model's parameters and its coefficient of variation (Start values for model's parameters and its coefficient of variation (as parameter constraints)
+d.
+Weighting factors for each LF considered

 Once the model is installed, The model can be run as LBPA_fits("filename.xlsx").
 An example of a data-file was added and can be downloaded before package installation.
 After running, four csv files are produced: model parameters, model variables, likelihood components values, and per recruits analysis